Prioritize sleep - you need it

 - Keep your bedroom cool.
 According to Walker, 68 degrees is the optimal temperature for a good night’s sleep.

 - Stay away from alcohol and caffeine.
-Alcohol-induced sleep is often fragmented, and any amount of caffeine in your system can affect your quality of sleep.
+Alcohol-induced sleep is often fragmented, and any amount of caffeine in your system can affect your sleep quality.

 - Don’t let yourself stay in bed when you can’t fall asleep.
 Get up, go to a different dimly lit room, and read a book until you start feeling sleepy again.
 If you have trouble forcing yourself to leave the warm comfort of your bed in the middle of the night, try meditation to help you relax your body and mind enough to fall asleep.